-- 53. Jalan Bimal, India's Economic Policy, Penguin Books, N. Delhi, 1992, pp. 52-58. - Rangarajan, C., 'Development, Inflation and Monetary Policy', in Ahluwalia and Little, Ed., India's Economic Reforms and Development, op.cit., pp. 56-57. - 55.
-Jalan, Bimal, pp. 191-203. - Chelliah Committee Report, 1993. - Dandekar, V.M.
-'Forty Years After Independence', India's Economic Policy, in the Bimal Jalan Ed., Indian Economy: Problems and Prospects, pp. 84-88. - Reddy, Y. V., Lectures on Economic and Financial Sector Reforms in India, Oxford University Press, N. Delhi, 2002, pp. 176-177. - Goyal, Ashima, 'Puzzles in Indian Performance: Deficits without Disasters', in Kirit S. Parikh and R. Radhakrishna (Eds.)
-IGIDR's India Development Report, 2004-05, Oxford University Press, N. Delhi, 2005, p.
-191-208. - Basu, Kaushik, India's Emerging Economy: Performance and Prospects in the 1990s and Beyond, Oxford University Press.
-N. Delhi.
-2004. pp. 89-103.
+^{53.} Jalan Bimal, India's Economic Policy, (New Delhi: Penguin Books, 1992), pp. 52-58.

+C. Rangarajan, 'Development, Inflation and Monetary Policy', in I.J.
+Ahluwalia and I.M.D.
+Little (eds), India's Economic Reforms and Development, (New Delhi: Oxford University Press, 1998), pp. 56-57.

+^{55.} Jalan, India's Economic Policy, pp. 191-203.

+^{56.} Chelliah Committee Report, 1993.

+V.M.
+Dandekar, 'Forty Years After Independence', (New Delhi: Penguin Books, 1992), pp. 81-88. in the Bimal Jalan (ed.), Indian Economy: Problems and Prospects.

+Y.V.
+Reddy, Lectures on Economic and Financial Sector Reforms in India (New Delhi: Oxford University Press, 2002), pp. 176-77.

+Ashima Goyal, 'Puzzles in India Performance: Deficits without Diaster' in Kirit S. Parikh and R. Radhakrishna (eds), India Development Report, 2004-05 (New Delhi: IGIDR and Oxford University Press, 2005), pp. 191-208.

+Kaushik Basu, India Emerging Economy: Performance and Prospects in the 1990's and Beyond (New Delhi: Oxford University Press, 2004), pp. 89-103.

-HEALTHY RANGE OF INFLATION -
+HEALTHY RANGE OF INFLATION

-Higher inflation and higher growth as a trade-off was questioned in the late-1980s by the developed economies as the economic and social costs of higher inflation also needed policy attention-a costly 'trade-off'.
-61 In coming times, most of the world economies went in favour of a stable inflation (i.e., inflation targeting) though the idea has been protested.
-62 India also started inflation targeting by the early 1970s.
-It was in 1973 that the inflation crossed 20 per cent mark on account of the international oil price rise and the government (the Indira Gandhi Government) devised a severe anti-inflation package which included directly restricting the disposable incomes of the people (this measure was used for the first time in India).
+Higher inflation and higher growth as a trade-off was questioned in the late-1980s by the developed economies as the economic and social costs of higher inflation also needed policy attention-a costly 'trade-off'.61 In coming times, most of the world economies went in favour of a stable inflation (i.e., inflation targeting) though the idea has been protested.62 India also started inflation stabilisation (informed targeting at WPI) by the early 1970s.
+It was in 1973 that inflation crossed the 20 per cent mark on account of the international oil price rise and the government (the Indira Gandhi Government) devised a severe anti-inflation package which included directly restricting the disposable incomes of the people (this measure was used for the first time in India63).
 The package had an impact and by March 1975 the inflation calmed down to 5.7 per cent.
-This was the time when the RBI was given a new function 'inflation stabilization' and India entered the era of monetary controls for inflation.
+This was the time when the RBI was given a new function 'inflation stabilisation' and India entered the era of monetary controls for inflation.
 With inflation targeting there started a debate concerning the healthy range of inflation for the Indian economy, i.e., by mid-1970s.
 We may have some official and non-official versions of the suitable range of inflation pointed out from time to time: